MariaEckstein/CHaRLy-JS/README.md

 ### css files:
 Making things pretty. <custom.css> is where the bulk of the css is going to be, e.g. nicely formatting trial-specific stimuli so they are in the right places.

+### final output file:
+The task saves a CSV every (trial/block/phase) ??
+For each subtrial (1/4 keypresses in a trial) we obtain the following data:
+* phase: A, B, or tutorial
+* subphase: learning or transfer
+* block: block number
+* trial: trial number
+* RT: reaction time
+* key_press: what key was pressed
+Additionally, on the last subtrial:
+* final: what item the subject got (dust, the correct/incorrect star)
+* correct: whether the final item matches the block goal

 ## to do (as of 6/12):
 fix:
 - ~~createTrial.js bugs: fix timeout message bug~~